salrashid123/golang-jwt-tpm/README.md

 }
 ```

-to use, just import the library configure the TPM:
+to use, just import the library configure the TPM.
+Remember to set the override so that the correct `alg` is defined in the JWT header

 ```golang
 package main